brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 [a]{.pnum} A value is *consteval-only* if it is either

 * [a.1]{.pnum} a reflection value ([basic.fundamental]) that is not the null reflection value or
-* [a.#]{.pnum} a pointer or pointer-to-member that points to either an immediate object or an immediate function.
+* [a.#]{.pnum} a pointer or pointer-to-member that points to either an immediate function or either to past the end of an immediate object.

 [b]{.pnum} An object is an *immediate object* if its complete object has either